gorango/flowcraft/docs/api-reference/index.md

 - **[Builder API](./builder.md)**: Documentation for the builder classes:
   - `SequenceFlow`: For creating simple, linear workflows.
+  - `ParallelFlow`: For creating concurrent workflows.
   - `BatchFlow`: For processing a collection of items sequentially.
   - `ParallelBatchFlow`: For processing a collection of items concurrently.
-  - `GraphBuilder`: For constructing a `Flow` from a declarative, type-safe graph definition.
+  - `GraphBuilder`: For constructing a `Flow` from a declarative graph, with type-safe dependency injection.

 ## Functional API